Shuyangzero/Ogre/README.md

 ; Format can be FHI, VASP or CIF
 [methods]
 cleave_option = 1
-[parameters]
-layers = 1-9 13 14
+; 0: cleave for a single surface, 1: cleave for surface energy calculations [parameters] layers = 1-9 13 14
 ; Layers could be specified as combination of start-end or separate numbers by space